rd4com/mojo-learning/introduction.md

 It can of great help to peoples that need to react to changes in their industry quickly.

-It is usefull to be able to explore new ideas without using a lot of time.
+It is useful to be able to explore new ideas without using a lot of time.

 Before:
 ```python